 This is our curated collection of posts about exits and IPOs for technology startups.
-Check out our Link List series for other startup topics.

 M&A Case Studies: WhatCounts Sale Process.
 Fred Wilson and David Geller 2011.
 Do your diligence on the buyer.
 Only deal with a buyer who shares your values.
 Get the deal worked out in the Letter of Intent (LOI) stage.
 “For a relatively small company to be acquired it’s safe to estimate something between $50-$100K in legal fees.”

 The Economic Logic Behind Tech and Talent Acquisitions.
 Chris Dixon, 2012.
 A big company can build a competing product in-house, but then they run the risk of delays, cost-overruns, and failure.
 After adjusting for these risks, it’s often cheaper for a big company to just buy the team and product from a startup.

 M&A: Talking to Corp Dev